CALIFORNIA DREAMIN' - REDUX

 I see there is a fire on the edge of Irvine and I think about my friends, Marilyn and Derek, and hope that they are safe also.

 I always loved this time of year in Southern California.
 It's strange, I know, but I liked the Santa Ana winds, so warm and dry.
 I liked the fierceness with which they blew.
 But there always lurks the fire hazard, especially, if like this past year, the rain has been good.
 Good rain, lush green hills.
-Then the weather warms up and they hills turn that shiny, parched grass golden color that I miss so much.
-When they call California 'The Golden State', I always think of the golden rolling hills, so beautiful and so dangerous.
-That dry grass catches fire so easily and burns so fast.

 Here's the formula: Rain = green grass + warm weather = fire fuel... wild fires = no vegetation X rain = mudslides.